 Internally, company policy changes, personnel adjustments, and shifts in the product lineup can all significantly impact sales forecasts.

-For instance, a strategic change in pricing policy, such as implementing temporary discounts, can lead to a spike in sales during the promotional period.
+For instance, a strategic change in pricing policy, such as implementing temporary discounts, can spike sales during the promotional period.

-Additionally, personnel changes like hiring a new sales manager may boost sales, though transitional hiccups are possible.
-Product innovations or updates, whether it's launching a new feature or resolving existing issues, can sway consumer interest and buying behaviors.
+Personnel changes, like hiring a new sales manager, may also boost sales, though transitional hiccups are possible.
+Product innovations or updates, whether launching a new feature or resolving existing issues, can sway consumer interest and buying behaviors.

 2. External Factors

-In economically prosperous times, there is often a surge in consumer confidence and spending, whereas downturns can lead to tightened wallets.
+In economically prosperous times, consumer confidence and spending often surge, whereas downturns can lead to tightened wallets.

 Other global events, such as natural disasters or pandemics like COVID-19, can disrupt supply chains and alter market conditions, necessitating recalibrated sales forecasts.
 These events often have lasting impacts on consumer behavior, as seen in the shift towards online shopping and remote work environments.